Toggle Location Modal

 Individuals experience at least one of the four major symptoms, referred to by the acronym CRAB (calcium, renal failure, anaemia, bone damage).
 The CRAB multiple myeloma symptoms are as follows:

-1. Elevated Calcium Level Symptoms: The bones affected by multiple myeloma can leak calcium into the blood, leading to high calcium levels.
+1. Elevated Calcium Level Symptoms: The bones affected by this condition can leak calcium into the blood, leading to high calcium levels.
 This may cause symptoms like:

 1. Renal (Kidney) Failure Symptoms: High levels of M protein in the body can lead to kidney damage or failure, causing symptoms such as: